neos/form/Documentation/configuring-form-builder.rst

 In this case, we want to define some default programming languages, but the integrator who builds the form should be able to add custom options as well.
 These default options can be set in ``Settings.yaml`` using the ``formBuilder:predefinedDefaults`` key.

-Here follows the full configuration for the ``ProgrammingLanguageSelect`` (which is an example taken from the ``TYPO3.FormExample`` package):
+Here follows the full configuration for the ``ProgrammingLanguageSelect`` (which is an example taken from the ``Neos.FormExample`` package):

 .. code-block:: yaml

 	# we are now inside TYPO3:Form:presets:[presetName]
 	formElementTypes:
-	  'TYPO3.FormExample:ProgrammingLanguageSelect':
+	  'Neos.FormExample:ProgrammingLanguageSelect':
 	    superTypes:
-	      'TYPO3.Form:SingleSelectRadiobuttons': TRUE
+	      'Neos.Form:SingleSelectRadiobuttons': TRUE
 	    renderingOptions:
-	      templatePathPattern: 'resource://TYPO3.Form/Private/Form/SingleSelectRadiobuttons.html'
+	      templatePathPattern: 'resource://Neos.Form/Private/Form/SingleSelectRadiobuttons.html'

 	      # here follow the form builder specific options
 	      formBuilder: